mermaid-js/mermaid/docs/theming.md

 # Examples:

-When adjusting a theme it might be helpful to look at the theme with these diagrams to evaluate that everything is visiable and looks good.
+When adjusting a theme it might be helpful to look at the theme with these diagrams to evaluate that everything is visible and looks good.
-In the following examples, the directive `init` is used, with the `theme` being declared as `base`. for more information on this, read the [8.6.0documentation](/8.6.0_docs.md)
+In the following examples, the directive `init` is used, with the `theme` being declared as `base`. for more information on this, read the documentation for [Version 8.6.0](/8.6.0_docs.md)

 ### Flowchart
 ```